A Dom Pedro is a luscious cocktail made with ice cream and Baileys. It’s great for serving at parties, and it makes the perfect easy dessert too.

 - African Pedro -made with South African Amarula cream

-- Heavenly Pedro – made with Frangelico and hazlenut flavoured ice cream
+- Heavenly Pedro - made with Frangelico and hazelnut-flavoured ice cream

 I’ve even heard that Jaegermeister makes a great Dom Pedro, but I haven’t tried that one yet.
 Hmmm!

-Why not pin this recipe for Dom Pedro so you can make it later.
+Why not save this Dom Pedro recipe to one of your Pinterest boards so you can find it easily?
 Just click on the image below.

 (Click the stars to rate this recipe)